Farama-Foundation/stable-retro/CONTRIBUTING.md

 - Operating system
 - Python version
-- Gym Retro version or git commit
+- Stable Retro version or git commit
 - A detailed description of the issue

 ## Code contributions